Skip to main content

 Assets and base path

-Some parts of the library resolve bundled assets relative to the package base path.
-If your application copies the dist/ folder to a custom location, set the base path explicitly:
+Some parts of the library load assets relative to the base path of the library.
+If you copy the contents of dist/ to a custom location in your application, set the base path explicitly:

 import { setBasePath } from 'wj-elements';